nomis/dtee/README.md

 output is performed using three local datagram sockets.
 It is not possible to do this with two pairs of stream sockets.
 Datagram sockets can only process writes as individual packets with a maximum packet size.
-Therefore, if the program being run attempts to `write()` more than this size in one call the write will fail and the message will be lost.
+Therefore, if the program being run attempts to `write(2)` more than this size in one call the write will fail and the message will be lost.

 This is not usually a problem because the default socket buffer size is usually